-The same approach is being taken for other ESG labelled bonds and results in a score and ESG recommendation regarding the suitability of these bonds for PIMCO's portfolios.
+This results in a score and ESG recommendation regarding the suitability of these bonds for PIMCO's portfolios.

 PIMCO expectations towards issuers on climate change

 We evaluate the evidence of issuer's best effort and performance in relation to the following points, acknowledging issuers are at various stages, and the importance of the direction of travel and momentum.
 These expectations build on several frameworks, including the Task Force on Climate-related Financial Disclosures, International Sustainability Standards Board (ISSB) and Science-Based Target initiative.